DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-07-10-How-to-use-Future-in-Java.md

 ---
 layout: post
-title: How to use CompletableFuture and Callable in Java
+title: How to use Future in Java
 bigimg: /img/image-header/yourself.jpeg
 tags: [Java, Multithreading]
 ---